ekwan/PyQuiver/README.md

 ## Technical Details

+## References

 ## Authors
-*PyQuiver* was written by Thayer Anderson and Eugene Kwan in the Department of Chemistry and Chemical Biology at Harvard University.
+*PyQuiver* was written by Thayer Anderson and Eugene Kwan at the Department of Chemistry and Chemical Biology at Harvard University.
+Please email `ekwan@fas.harvard.edu` with any questions.

 ## License